esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Hashing(one-way function that scrambles plain text to produce a unique message digest)
 - ?Encryption(two-way function;what is encrytped can be decrypted with the proper key)
 - Key exchange
-- Elliptic-curve cryptography
+- Elliptic-curve cryptography(small, fast key that is used for encryption in small mobile devices)
 - Perfect forward secrecy
-- Quantum
+- Quantum()
   - Communications
   - Computing
 - Post-quantum